mullaney/barista/docs/_posts/2017-10-17-smallest-multiple.markdown

 >
 > What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?

 The first question is how did they get the number 2520?
-I tried multiplying all the numbers in the range 1 to 10 and got: 3628800.
-This clearly doesn't arrive at the right number.
+I tried multiplying all the numbers in the range 1 to 10 and got 3628800, much higher than the answer they suggest.

 And then I thought, what if I just multiple by the prime numbers between 1 & 10?
 That is 2 x 3 x 5 x 7 or 210, a number far too low.
-So that can't be right.
+So that can't be right either.
 Of course, because something is divisible by 2 doesn't mean that it's divisable by 4 or 8.
 And divisible by 3 doesn't mean divisible by 9.

-So if you add some factors to the list to account for the numbers 4, 8 & 9, you get this list:[2 x 2 x 2 x 3 x 3 x 5 x 7](https://www.google.com/search?client=safari&rls=en&q=2*2*2*3*3*5*7&ie=UTF-8&oe=UTF-8).
+So if you add some factors to the list so that you can to account for the numbers 4, 8 & 9, you get this list: [2 x 2 x 2 x 3 x 3 x 5 x 7](https://www.google.com/search?client=safari&rls=en&q=2*2*2*3*3*5*7&ie=UTF-8&oe=UTF-8).
 Multiply those and you do get 2520, a number which is divisable by every number between 1 and 10.

-So you should be able to figure out the number for answer for the range of numbers by 1 to 20 by starting with these numbers: 2,3,5,7,11,13,17 & 19 and then adding more of these to make sure that every other number in that range can be derived by some version of these factors: 2,2,2,2,3,3,5,7,11,13,17,19.
-Every number between 1 and 20 can be represented by a product of these divisors.
-Multiple these and we should have the correct answer.
-The product is 232792560.

-Let's give that a try to see if we are right...

-And it is!
-Great.
-But we are not just interested in getting the right answer.
-We are learning to code, so let's see if we can make a function that does this.
-How would we go about generating this list of factors and then multiplying them?
+You could also express this list as 2^3 x 3^2 * 5 * 7.

+So how do you come up with this list of factors?
+I'm going to assume that the range always begins with 1 and that the function accepts a number for the end of the range.
+* Check to see if the range submitted to the function is valid.
+* Set the temporary return result to 1.
-Well, one way would be to walk through the range and look for all prime numbers and prime numbers to a power.
-For instance, in this range that would be:
+* Step through the range and look for prime numbers.

-* The primes: 2, 3, 5, 7, 11, 13, 17, 19
-* Numbers which are powers of primes: 4, 8, 16 (2^2, 2^3 & 2^4) and 9 (3^2)
+* For each prime number you check to see to what power you can raise it and still have a result that is less than the maximum for the range.
+For instance 2^3 (or 8) is the largest power of 2 that is less than 10 and 2^4 (or 16) is the largest power of 2 that is less than 20.
+* Once you have found the largest power of the prime, you multiply it by the temporary return result.
+* Keep movng through the numbers to find the next largest prime.
+* Once you have exhausted all the numbers you return the result.

+Here is my first attempt at this function:
+{% highlight javascript %}
+function smallistMultiple(end) {
+  if (!Number.isInteger(end) || end < 0) {
+    return -1;
+  }
+  let product = 1;
+  for (var n = 2; n <= end; n += (n % 2 == 0) ?
+1 : 2) {
+    if (isPrime(n)) {
+      let pow = 2;
+      while(Math.pow(n, pow) <= end) {
+        pow++;
+      }
+      product *= Math.pow(n, pow - 1);
+    }
+  }
+  return product;
+}
+{% endhighlight %}

+This looks like it works correctly.
+It's right for the two ranges given in the problem.
+If you have a version which is more elegant or clear, let me know.